yusufbgdd557/My-Recipe-Assistant-Frontend/README.md

 # My Recipe Assistant Project

-This project is a web application called My Recipe Assistant, which helps you find recipes based on the ingredients you have.
-By integrating ChatGPT, you can enter the ingredients available to you, and the app will suggest a dish you can cook.
+My Recipe Assistant is a web application enhanced with ChatGPT, designed to help you find recipes based on the ingredients you have.
+By entering the ingredients you have available, ChatGPT will suggest a variety of dishes you can cook, making meal planning simple and convenient.

 ## Project Overview